Mehmetk834/python-learning-projects/mini-projects/smart-grade-calculator/README.md

 # Smart Grade Calculator

-Bu proje, girilen ders notlarına göre ortalama ve harf notu hesaplar.
+This project calculates the average and letter grade based on the entered course grades.

-## Özellikler
+## Features

-- Ders ve not girişi
+- Course and grade input
-- Ortalama hesaplama
+- Average calculation
-- Harf notu belirleme
+- Letter grade determination
-- Geçti/Kaldı durumu
+- Pass/Fail status